ROSRider/rosrider_doc/docs/SOFTWARE.md

 ### Installing IMAGE Package

 This part is optional.
-TBD
+TODO

 ### Installing FXIMU

 This part is optional.
-TBD
+TODO